Legacy-Scripts/LGF-Chat-V3/README.md

 [FORUM](https://forum.cfx.re/t/free-lgf-chat-advanced-roleplay-server/5241930)

 This resource provides a chat interface for players to communicate in-game.
-Below are the instructions for using the chat functionality:
+Below are the instructions for using the chat functionality

 ![image](https://github.com/Legacy-Framework/LGF-Chat/assets/145626625/92ee517c-21a7-4c87-a30a-50e50c97627a)